jrmerz/website/projects/index.md

 ## UCD Open Source Projects

-While most of the projects I do at UCD are under an open license, here is a list of more generic projects that can be used elsewhere.
+Most of the projects I do at UCD are under an open license, here is a list of more generic projects that can be used elsewhere.

 - [gwt-esri](/projects/gwtesri)